jinahya/kt-ucloud-storage-client/README.md

 POST  |configure...|creates, updates or removes metadata DELETE|delete...   |deletes resources
 ## java methods
-There are, at most, four method types for each operations.
+There are four kinds of methods for each operations.
 ```java
 // invoke and apply the function with the server response
 // and return the value the function results